An Algorithmic Approach to Emergence: A Primer on Algorithmic Methods

 In his seminal paper~\cite{raf22} on the foundations of theoretical (probabilistic) statistics, Fischer stated: ``The statistic chosen should summarize the whole of the relevant information supplied by the sample.
 This may be called the \emph{Criterion of Sufficiency}.''.
 Kolmogorov suggested an algorithmic counterpart.
-A model~$S \ni x$ is \emph{sufficient} for~$x$ if the two-part description with~$S$ as a model is an almost-shortest description, namely, \bes K(S) + \log |S| \leq K(x) + O(\log n)\footnote{Here the $O(\log n)$ refers to $K(K(S), \log |S|)$ since the self-delimited two-part code implicitly carry the length of each part as its intrinsic information.
-The optimal one part code $x^*$ in general shall not know about the size of each part.} \,. \ees Such models constrain the set of strings to those sharing ``the whole of the relevant'' properties that characterize~$x$, which is then a typical element of those models.
+A model~$S \ni x$ is \emph{sufficient} for~$x$ if the two-part description with~$S$ as a model is an almost-shortest\footnote{The $O(\log n)$ refers to $K(K(S), \log |S|)$ since the self-delimited two-part code implicitly carries the length of each part as its intrinsic information, while the optimal one-part code, $x^*$, in general does not know about the size of each part.} description, namely, \bes K(S) + \log |S| \leq K(x) + O(\log n) \,. \ees

+Such models constrain the set of strings to those sharing ``the whole of the relevant'' properties that characterize~$x$, which is then a typical element of those models.

 Finally, a good model should not give more than the relevant information supplied by the data.
 The simplest sufficient model displays all the relevant properties of the data, and nothing more, thus preventing over-fitting.
 It is called the \emph{minimal sufficient model} and denoted~$S_M$.